Initial Public Offering

 Example Definitions of "Initial Public Offering"

 Initial Public Offering.
-The initial underwritten sale of equity securities by the Company pursuant to an effective Registration Statement under the Securities Act
+The first registration of equity securities of the Company under the Securities Act which becomes effective and pursuant to which equity securities are sold.

 All Definitions